A Glug of Oil

 Beef Chilli Recipe

-A real crowd-pleaser, so it's perfect if you have friends around.
 This Chilli con Carne recipe is also an easy mid-week dinner.

 Best Beef Chilli con Carne Recipe.

-This post may contain affiliate links, as an Amazon Associate, I earn a small commission from qualifying purchases but of course, at no extra cost to you.
+This post may contain affiliate links.
+As an Amazon Associate, I earn a small commission from qualifying purchases at no extra cost to you.

-Over the years I've perfected my recipe and I'm sure you'll love it as much as we do.
+Over the years I've perfected my recipe, and I'm sure you'll love it as much as we do.
 Once it's made you can reheat it as long as it's piping hot before you serve of course.

-For any leftover chilli, you could make Chilli Pasta Bake.
-Before I go on, in case you are confused after seeing the dates in the comments below, this post was originally written back in 2010 so I decided it was time to update it!
+Before I go on, in case you are confused after seeing the dates in the comments below, this post was originally written back in 2010, so I decided it was time to update it!

-Can I freeze Chilli con Carne?
+Can I freeze it?

 Yes, it freezes well and so it's worth making this recipe for four even if you are only cooking for yourself.